Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/undead/ogre-zombie.md

 NoteIcon: monster
 BestiaryType: undead
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-316, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Icewind Dale: Rime of the Frostmaiden, Phandelver and Below: The Shattered Obelisk.
+316, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Icewind Dale: Rime of the Frostmaiden, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD."
 ---
 # [Ogre Zombie](2-Mechanics/CLI/bestiary/undead/ogre-zombie.md)
 *Source: Monster Manual p.
-316, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Icewind Dale: Rime of the Frostmaiden, Phandelver and Below: The Shattered Obelisk.
+316, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Icewind Dale: Rime of the Frostmaiden, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD.*

 From somewhere in the darkness, a gurgling moan is heard.
 A form lurches into view, dragging one foot as it raises bloated arms and broken hands.
 The zombie advances, driven to kill anyone too slow to escape its grasp.